How to Start an LLC in Wisconsin

 While Wisconsin doesn’t have a general, statewide business license, there’s a pretty unusual registration fee that many businesses will have to pay for (and renew every two years): the Department of Revenue registration fee.
 If you’re required to register with the DOR (for example, if you need to get a seller’s permit or have to withhold income tax from employees), you’ll have to shell out $20 for an initial registration.
 Your registration must be renewed every two years, and the renewal fee is $10.

 On the local level, cities and counties may have their own licensing requirements, most commonly for specific business activities like selling alcohol or dealing secondhand goods.
+Need an EIN or a certified copy of your Articles of Organization for your license applications?
+Northwest can help.
+You can easily add on these items to your LLC formation order.

 File Wisconsin LLC Reports